 (I should note that Catwoman was technically an origin story in theory, but it was missing so many things.
 When I watched it, I didn’t get the same feelings I got with Wonder Woman.
 It felt more like something gratuitous by men for the pleasure of other men, rather than a genuine character film.
 So even though it’s about a woman, it wasn’t for her or the females who may have seen her as a hero, and the focus wasn’t on her origin at all, really.
 Making it — in my book, at least — not really count as a pure origin story film.
 Now, in comparison to WW, I think we all can see that they could have done so much better by her if they really tried.
 Let’s hope that from now on they do.)

 Kim Bongiorno is an author, full time freelance writer, and the blogger behind Let Me Start By Saying.
-You can find her on Facebook and Twitter, hire her to write for you or speak at your event, or buy her banana pancakes because they are delicious.
+You can find her on Facebook and Twitter, hire her to write for you or speak at your event, or buy her cotton candy because that stuff is delicious.